 The Grants/ Scholarship Committee diligently reviews all grant applications for the Foundation’s grant cycle as well as scholarship applications.
 Committee members meet with nonprofit organizations to learn about their programs and determine funding priorities for the year based on the Foundation’s mission.
 They also make scholarship recipient selections based on agreement criteria, adhering to IRS, National Standards and Foundation policies.
 This Committee is comprised of at least one Board member and other community members as assigned.
 This Committee meets as needed.

-The Marketing/Community Relations Committee is responsible for advancing the Foundation’s mission through news, events, advertising and other activities.
+The Development/Community Relations Committee is responsible for advancing the Foundation’s mission through news, events, advertising and other activities.
 This Committee is also responsible for all marketing, branding, and outreach to raise the profile of the Foundation.
 The goal of this Committee is to generate community interest and encourage involvement with the Foundation.
 This Committee meets quarterly.

 The Nominating Committee is responsible for identifying, cultivating, and screening new Board members.
 The Committee should consider candidates with relevant skills and personal experiences who will represent the broad interests of the public, including persons who have special knowledge or expertise in a field or discipline in which the Foundation is actively involved, community leaders and other persons representing a broad cross section of views and interests, and the population of the area served by the Foundation.
 A goal of the Nominating Committee is to achieve diversity in ethnicity, and gender on the Board of Directors.
 This Committee meets as required.